 Because we are a non-production business, we do not cause any other significant pollution or damage to the environment or natural resources.
 The main environmental impact of the business is the indirect impact of carbon dioxide from the use of electricity and paper in the daily activities of the business.
-The Group has taken measures to reduce to reduce our carbon footprint and prevent any damage to the environment by adopting energy saving measures as mentioned in the "Emissions" and "Use of Resources" sections of the report.
+The Group has taken measures to reduce our carbon footprint and prevent any damage to the environment by adopting energy saving measures as mentioned in the Emissions and Resource Utilization section of the report.
 The Group complies with relevant laws and regulations and has not found any violations of regulations related to emissions and the environment during the Reporting Period.